garrettmichaelgeorge/timeless_jeweler_public/README.md

 # Timeless Jeweler Web App

-See the demo at https://iowhlbk.herokuapp.com/

-This is a retail management web app that tracks business information for customers, products, and services.
-It is not a Point-of-Sale (POS) app and is intended for record-keeping only.
+The Timeless Jeweler Web App is a retail management web app that helps small jewelers organize their business, tracking customers, inventory, sales, and services.

+See the demo at https://iowhlbk.herokuapp.com/ with the demo account:
+email: demo@example.com
+password: password

 ## Features
+* A data model tailor-fit for the jewelry domain.

-* Intelligently track retail data related to customers and inventory (services coming soon!)
+* Intelligently track customers, inventory, and sales (services coming soon!)

-* Easily perform CRUD (create, read, update, destroy) actions using visual interface
+* Reactive user interface using [Stimulus
+* Reflex](https://github.com/hopsoft/stimulus_reflex) (HTML and JS over the wire
+* using WebSockets)

 * Secure authentication using [Devise](https://github.com/heartcombo/devise) gem